Project

 Setting due date based on mean cycle time of SUSE QE Tools

-#12 Updated by okurz about 1 year ago
+Updated by okurz over 2 years ago

-#13 Updated by okurz about 1 year ago
+Updated by okurz over 2 years ago

 In the weekly we extracted #108209 into a separate ticket, so all mid- and long-term ideas should go into there.
 Here we should really focus on short-term mitigations avoiding alerts when our system is still operable (under the known constraints).

-tinita try out different log parsing intervals in the telegraf config for apache logs and monitor if the alert still triggers.
+@tinita try out different log parsing intervals in the telegraf config for apache logs and monitor if the alert still triggers.
 Maybe https://gitlab.suse.de/openqa/salt-states-openqa/-/merge_requests/662 and https://gitlab.suse.de/openqa/salt-states-openqa/-/merge_requests/664 are already enough.

-#15 Updated by tinita about 1 year ago
+Updated by tinita over 2 years ago

 • Status changed from In Progress to Feedback

-#16 Updated by tinita about 1 year ago
+Updated by tinita over 2 years ago

 • Status changed from Feedback to Resolved